EQS-CMS: Haier Smart Home Co.,Ltd.: Release according to Article 50 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 / Third country release according to Article 50 Para.
 1, No. 2 of the WpHG [the German Securities Trading Act]

-ANNOUNCEMENT IN RELATION TO THE CHANGE OF USE AND CANCELLATION OF REPURCHASED SHARES
+Announcement of Resolutions Passed at the Fifth Meeting of the Twelfth Session of the Board

-Qingdao / Shanghai / Frankfurt / Hong Kong, 27 April 2026 – Haier Smart Home Co., Ltd. (the "Company" or "Haier Smart Home", D-share 690D.DE, A-share 600690.SH, H-share 06690.HK) today published an announcement in accordance with applicable trading rules of the Shanghai Stock Exchange, Hong Kong Stock Exchange and applicable PRC laws in relation to the Change of Use and Cancellation of Repurchased Shares.
+Qingdao / Shanghai / Frankfurt / Hong Kong, 27 April 2026 – Haier Smart Home Co., Ltd. (the "Company" or "Haier Smart Home", D-share 690D.DE, A-share 600690.SH, H-share 06690.HK) today published an announcement in accordance with applicable trading rules of the Shanghai Stock Exchange, and applicable PRC laws in relation to Resolutions Passed at the Fifth Meeting of the Twelfth Session of the Board.

 The full announcement is available at: